tavalin/hyperion_raspbian/README.md

-# hyperion_raspbian
+# Hyperion on Raspbian
-Build and installation script for Hyperion on a generic Raspbian setup.
+Installation script for Hyperion on a generic Raspbian setup.
+Includes PWM support for WS2812B LEDs.